CasperStormHansen/Logic-editor/README.md

 Such input is handled by the `insert` function.
 It first identifies the object in the `proof` tree that should be modified and lets `obj` refer to the object *one step above* it.
 It does so by relying on the `id`, which has a structure that reflects the path down in the tree to the desired object.
 For example, the `id` might be "3.formula.left.left.right".
 The variable `array` is initially set equal to the list that results from splitting this string at ".", and then these elements are removed, starting from the beginning, as the `obj` is progressively redefined to objects deeper and deeper in the tree.
 This happens in the first few lines of `insert`'s code.
 When the `switch` is reached, the array has one element left, so in the example it would be equal to `['right']`.
 In each of the three `case`s under the `switch`, `obj['right']` would then be set equal to the desired sub-formula.
 This ensures that `proof` is modified, and not just `obj`.

-The `insert` function is also called in the process of applying two of the inference rules.
+The `insert` function is also called in the process of applying one of the inference rules.
 This is tested by the condition `ruleSelections[0] === null` as several points in `insert`.
 In this section, I am only describing what happens when that is true.

 In that case, `renderProof` is called.
 Then, the rest of the code is concerned with passing the "active" status to a suitable new sub-formula.
 When a connective is inserted, this is simple: such status is passed to (one of) the new empty sub-formulas that are created.
 When a propositional letter is inserted instead, it is more complicated.
 First, `listOfEmpty` is defined as a list that contains all remaining empty sub-formulas's DOM elements plus that of one more (making the variable name slightly misleading): the sub-formula that was just filled out.
 This is included so the code can subsequently search for the list for the first element that comes after this one (with the first element of the list being considered to come after the last one), and make that one active.
 If no empty sub-formulas remain, the process of adding a new premise or assumption has been completed, and various variables and buttons are updated to reflect this.